theochem/horton/doc/tech_ref_file_formats.rst

   data read from the file.
 For some formats, the available attributes may also depend on the data available in the file.

-* To dump data into a file, one creates a ``IOData`` instance, assigns attributes to this instance and one calls the :py:meth:`~horton.io.iodata.IOData.to_file` method, e.g.:
+* To dump data into a file, you create a ``IOData`` instance, assign attributes to this instance and call the :py:meth:`~horton.io.iodata.IOData.to_file` method, e.g.:

   .. code-block:: python